Upton homers, Trout has 4 hits, Angels beat Blue Jays 10-5

 Jackson, who snapped a five-game winless streak by beating Baltimore in his previous outing, allowed seven runs and six hits, including three home runs, in 2/3 of an inning.
 He has a 12.43 ERA in seven games with Toronto.

 Trout’s homer, his 20th, was an estimated 456-foot drive into the center field party deck.

+“Every time I see him, he always does stuff like that,” Blue Jays manager Charlie Montoyo said of Trout.

 It’s the fourth time Trout has hit 20 or more home runs before the All-Star break.
 He and former slugger Tim Salmon jointly hold the team record with eight seasons of 20 or more home runs.

 Luis Garcia opened for the Angels and gave up Biggio’s homer in the first.